Carlo Gébler: Early life

-Gébler was born in Dublin, the elder son of the Irish writers Ernest Gébler and Edna O'Brien.
-Carlo was originally named Karl after Karl Marx.
+Gébler was born in Dublin, the elder son of the Irish writers Ernest Gébler and Edna O'Brien, and was named Karl after Karl Marx.
 He moved with his parents to London in 1958.
 His parents separated in 1962.
 After the separation Carlo and his younger brother at first stayed with their father but later went to live with their mother.
-Carlo had a difficult relationship with his father, from whom he was later estranged for many years.
+Carlo had a very difficult relationship with his father, from whom he was later estranged for many years.

 Education

 Gébler attended Bedales School.
-He is a graduate of the University of York, where he studied English.
+As a child, he had a "fraught relationship" with his father, who placed "repeated emphasis on the boy's stupidity".
+He graduated from the University of York, where he studied English.
 He later graduated from the National Film and Television School.
 In 2009 he was awarded a PhD by Queen's University Belfast.

 Work

-Gébler directed his first film for television in 1979 and has continued to work frequently in that medium.
+Gébler directed his first film for television in 1979.
 He won the Best Regional Documentary RTS Award for his 1998 production Put to the Test.

-Gébler's first novel, The Eleventh Summer, was published in 1985 and was soon succeeded by August in July in 1986 and Work and Play in 1987.
-In 1988 his first non-fiction book, Driving through Cuba: An East-West Journey was published, followed by novels in 1990 and 1991.
-Gébler's many subsequent works include plays and screenplays, libretti, children's books, short stories, novels and several memoirs.
+Gébler's first novel, The Eleventh Summer, was published in 1985 and was succeeded by August in July in 1986 and Work and Play in 1987.
+In 1988 his first non-fiction book, Driving Through Cuba: An East-West Journey was published, followed by novels in 1990 and 1991.
+Gébler's subsequent works include plays and screenplays, libretti, children's books, short stories, novels and several memoirs.

 Several of Gébler's novels are based on historical murder cases.
-Reviewing the 2011 novel, The Dead Eight, based on events that took place in rural Tipperary in 1940, Julian Evans described Gébler as an "overlooked novelist" with a "Swiftian understanding of the world’s secret machinations".
+Reviewing the 2011 novel, The Dead Eight, based on events that took place in rural Tipperary in 1940, Julian Evans described Gébler as an "overlooked novelist" with a "Swiftian understanding of the world's secret machinations".

 In 2000 he published Father and I, a memoir of his relationship with his emotionally abusive father, from whom he was estranged for much of his life.
-His 2014 biography of his father, The Projectionist: The Story of Ernest Gébler is based on Ernest's diaries and notes for an unwritten autobiography, which Carlo had inherited on his father's death in 1998.
-The TLS review of The Projectionist noted the author's "emotional empathy" and remarked that "this loving care gives the subject importance beyond the surface facts".
+His 2014 biography of his father, The Projectionist: The Story of Ernest Gébler is based on Ernest's diaries and notes for an autobiography, left unwritten on his death in 1998.
+The Times Literary Supplements review of The Projectionist noted the author's "emotional empathy" and remarked that "this loving care gives the subject importance beyond the surface facts".
 Gébler's relationship with his father also figures largely in his 2015 memoir Confessions of a Catastrophist.

 From 1991 to 1997 Gébler worked with prisoners at the Maze Prison as a creative writing tutor.
 From 1997 to 2015 he was writer in residence at HM Prison Maghaberry.
 He has described his prison teaching experience as "a time when, I assert, I learnt more than at any other time in my life".

-Gébler teaches a course on "Writing for a Living" at Trinity College Dublin's Oscar Wilde Centre, where he is an Assistant Professor of Creative Writing.
+Gébler teaches a course on "Writing for a Living" at Trinity College Dublin's Oscar Wilde Centre, where he is an Assistant Professor in Creative Writing.
 He has also taught at Queen's University Belfast, where he was a Royal Literary Fund Fellow in 2009.

 Gébler has been a member of Aosdána since 1990.